Mack Pinnacle

 The Mack Pinnacle is a series of heavy duty (Class 8) trucks produced by Mack Trucks.
 Introduced in 2006, the Pinnacle is the successor of the Mack Vision.
 Currently, the product line is sold in the United States and Canada.
 In Venezuela and Peru, the Pinnacle is marketed as the Mack Vision Elite.

 Marketed primarily as a highway tractor, the Pinnacle is sold in a set-forward front-axle configuration (the set-back axle version has been replaced in the United States and Canada by the Mack Anthem).
 Mack assembles the Pinnacle in its Lehigh Valley Operations facility in Macungie, Pennsylvania.

+In 2026, it was succeeded by the Keystone.